10xOXR/milestone-project-1/README.md

 ## Acknowledgements

-Perpetual thanks to [Tim Nelson]( https://github.com/TravelTimN) for his suggestions, fixes, and patience while I put this all of this together.
+Perpetual thanks to [Tim Nelson]( https://github.com/TravelTimN) for his suggestions, fixes, and patience while I put all of this together.